Study at the School of Art

 With its own extensive collection and a more than 50-year archive of past shows, the School of Art Gallery is a hub of artistic expression on the Fort Garry campus.

-The Student Gallery provides a space to exhibit your own work, and consider the work of your friends and colleagues at the school.
+The Student Gallery provides a space to exhibit your own work, curate your own shows (we offer intermediate and advanced courses in curatorial studies) and consider the work of your friends and colleagues at the school.

 There are plenty of ways to get involved as a School of Art student.
 Student groups and out-of-town field trips are great ways to get to know your cohort.